 For this month’s Inviting Writing, we asked for stories about food and reconciliation.
 The range of responses was surprising: We heard about a failure of familial reconciliation, a longstanding family disagreement about bologna on the wall, and today Somali Roy reveals her fraught relationship with pumpkin and reminds us of the usefulness of younger siblings.
-Roy is a freelance writer in Singapore who has previously written about her relationship with her (mother-in-law’s) kitchen and the joys of eating in a Kolkata cafeteria.

 Giving Second Chances

 At a very early age I came upon the profound wisdom that siblings, especially younger ones, are tiny minions sent by God to make growing up easy and entertaining.
 I engaged mine as a playmate when friends weren’t around and would occasionally bully her.
 But mostly I used her as a means to escape eating unfavored food by shoving it onto her plate when nobody was looking.
 And that condemned food, which my sister grew up obliviously consuming in copious amounts, was pumpkin.

 Unfortunately, because it was my mother’s favorite, there was no escaping this soppy, milquetoast, gourd-like squash.
 I liked to characterize vegetables as people with real feelings.
 “Pumpkin is not assertive.
 It has no defining taste or character—it’s mild, squishy and uninviting,” I ranted.
 Being opinionated and judgmental about vegetables certainly didn’t help.
 Wasting even a mote of pumpkin under my mother’s supervision was sacrilege, so I had to improvise.